kolkhis/lac/src/u6ws.md

     </p>
 </div>

-Welcome to Unit 6 of the Professional Linux Users Group (ProLUG) Systems Administration Course.
-With this worksheet students will explore the foundations of Linux and its many constituent parts.

-Specifically, this unit and worksheet aim to cover concepts of Firewalls, Activating, Configuring and Inspecting common Dynamic Firewalls UFW and Firewalld.
+This unit and worksheet aim to cover concepts of Firewalls, Activating, Configuring and Inspecting common Dynamic Firewalls UFW and Firewalld.
 We will compare and contrast Uncomplicated Fire Wall and Firewall Daemon to see strengths and weaknesses of both solution.

-Furthermore, you will independently research and develop a high level overview of Next-Generation Firewalls, understanding the difference between our aforementioned standard solution and these highly dynamic systems.
+Furthermore, students will independently research and develop a high level overview of Next-Generation Firewalls, understanding the difference between our aforementioned standard solution and these highly dynamic systems.

-Students are strongly encouraged to learn from these units and apply what they learn.
-Applying what you learn offers no better teach.
-Again welcome, and good luck in your studies.

 ### Resources / Important Links